If you find these tips and strategies helpful, please consider using my links when you sign up for a card.

 SOUTHWEST Airlines Rapid Rewards CC

 The cards have a number of benefits that you just have to weigh against the cost of the card.
 Annual fees range from $69 to $149 on the personal and $199 on the business, but my favorite are the most expense ones due to the benefits included.
 The business card is the only gives you free internet on flights, which is my favorite to have because of that.
 The included travel credits and annual bonus points really help even out the cost of the high priced cards.
+That goes for any credit card.
+Always look at the travel credits and be sure you use them.
+They are very easy to track in the Chase app as seen below.

 Some may not have Southwest as an option, but it is our go to due the ability to earn companion passes.
 Research other airline cards if Southwest doesn't work for you as they all offer some type of card.
 Be sure to read the section about the CSP card below, as it is the ultimate all-around travel reward card.
 Rewards on the CSP can be used across airlines, hotels, and even car rentals.